JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 Simply run `./uninstall.sh` and (hopefully) everything should be back to normal.

 ## Feedback:
-If this worked, or didn't worked for you, kindly make a new issue, and attach the following if possible:
+If this worked or didn't worked for you, kindly make a new issue, and attach the following if possible:
 `sudo dmidecode | grep "Product Name" -B 2 -A 4`
 `sudo cat /sys/firmware/acpi/tables/DSDT > dsdt.aml`

 ## Donation:
-Donations are not required but shows your ❤️ to open source and encourages me to implement more features for this tool.
+Donations are not required but show your ❤️ to open source and encourages me to implement more features for this tool.
 [Paypal](https://www.paypal.com/paypalme/jafarakhondali)

 BNB: bnb18vseyxgydwq8xs2hmz7chekazz9jmj7uplvapg